annotell/public-docs/docs-src/docs/dataset-refinement/prediction-format.md

 bitmap images have to be base64 encoded and added as string values to the OpenLabel.
 See the following example for a semantic segmentation prediction containing the three classes cats, dogs and human.

+You can provide multiple semantic segmentation images per frame, which is useful if you have multiple cameras.
+You can add these images as a list of dictionaries under the key `image` for each object.
+An object can have multiple images per frame as the example below shows.
+Each image should have a mime type, encoding and a `stream` attribute that specifies which sensor the image relates to.

 ```json
 {
   "openlabel": {